 Deep Sea and Marine Research

 Due to the corona pandemic, the opening of the exhibition “Deep Sea and Marine Research” was postponed.
-A new opening date will be set and communicated shortly.
+The new opening date is September 4, 2020.

 The deep sea is the world’s largest biotope – almost 50 percent of the earth’s surface area are found at depths below 1,000 meters in the ocean.
 Despite the extreme conditions, the deep sea is home to many organisms who have adapted in multiple ways: from giant squid and pelican eels to bluish-green, bioluminescent brittle stars and the “alarm jellyfish.”
 Magical, eerie, and fascinating – these are attributes that describe this alien universe.
 The new exhibition halls offer visitors an opportunity to experience the deep sea using all their senses.